 - Dedicated locations in store for storing curbside orders (many retailers hold orders up to 5-7 days after purchase)

-- Notification system to alert customers when their order is ready and has been picked up (either through an app, SMS message, email notifications)
+- Notification system to alert customers when their order is ready and has been picked up (either through an app, SMS marketing message, email notifications)

 - Hardware for associates to use curbside that connects to their order management system (handheld device from POS, iPad, etc.)